Paul Sabatier (chemist): Research

 Sabatier's earliest research concerned the thermochemistry of sulfur and metallic sulfates, the subject for the thesis leading to his doctorate.
 In Toulouse, he continued his physical and chemical investigations to sulfides, chlorides, chromates and copper compounds.
 He also studied the oxides of nitrogen and nitrosodisulfonic acid and its salts and carried out fundamental research on partition coefficients and absorption spectra.
 Sabatier greatly facilitated the industrial use of hydrogenation.
 In 1897, building on the recent biochemical work of the American chemist, James Boyce, he discovered that the introduction of a trace amount of nickel (as a catalyst) facilitated the addition of hydrogen to molecules of most carbon compounds.

+Sabatier reaction

+Sabatier is best known for the Sabatier process and his works such as La Catalyse en Chimie Organique (Catalysis in organic chemistry) which was published in 1913.
+He won the Nobel Prize in Chemistry jointly with fellow Frenchman Victor Grignard in 1912.

 The reduction of carbon dioxide using hydrogen at high temperature and pressure is another use of nickel catalyst to produce methane.
-This is called the Sabatier reaction and is used in the International Space Station to produce the necessary water without relying on stock from the earth.